Unipisa/Oraculum/README.md

 **New:** Checkout `OraclumLocalBox` for a self-contained sandbox for trying the system.

+**New:** OraculumApi allows to easily embed Sibylla/Oraculum systems using swagger based API.

 The aim of this project is to create a lightweight and easy to deploy AI assistant dedicated to answer to questions using a knowledge base expressed in facts.
 Relying on a vector database (Weaviate) the knowledge is "semantically" indexed using *embeddings* so that information expressed in a language can